Bridn/CakePHP-3.x-Taxonomy-Plugin/README.md

         $this->addBehavior('Taxonomy.TaxonomyFinder');
     }

-    TaxonomySync Behavior create/update/clean your terms.
+- TaxonomySync Behavior create/update/clean your terms.
-    TaxonomyFinder Behavior manage all kind of queries.
+- TaxonomyFinder Behavior manage all kind of queries.
 If you don't want to overload your queries, dettach it on the fly.

-    The Taxonomy plugin use polymorph associations, so it is automatically associated to your model.
+The Taxonomy plugin use polymorph associations, it is automatically associated to your model.

 ### 4 - Use the TaxonomyHelper to add tags to your content.